Standard, Miniature, Toy Australian Shepherd Standard

 Of medium texture, straight to slightly wavy, weather resistant, of moderate length with an undercoat.
 The quantity of undercoat varies with climate.
 Hair is short and smooth on the head, outside of ears, front of forelegs and below the hocks.
 Backs of forelegs are moderately feathered; breeches are moderately full.
 There is a moderate mane and frill, more pronounced in dogs than bitches.
 Non-typical coats are severe faults.

 All colors are strong, clear and rich.
-The previously recognized colors are blue merle, red (liver) merle, solid black and solid red (liver) and with or without white markings and/or tan (copper) points with no order of preference.
+The colors are blue merle, red (liver) merle, solid black and solid red (liver) and with or without white markings and/or tan (copper) points with no order of preference.
 The blue merle and black have black pigmentation on nose, lips and eye-rims; the red (liver) merle and red (liver) have liver pigmentation on nose, lips and eye-rims.

 Smooth, free and easy; exhibiting agility of movement with a well-balanced, ground-covering stride.
 Fore and hind legs move straight and parallel with the center line of the body; as speed increases, the feet, both front and rear, converge toward the center line of gravity of the dog, while the topline remains firm and level.
 Joints do not bend or twist when in motion.